christianengineer/christianengineer.github.io/_posts/2023-11-10-java-for-large-scalable-ai-applications-guide.md

 ---
-title: Java for Large Scalable AI Applications
 date: 2023-11-10
+description: We will be using TensorFlow for building, training, and deploying AI models in Java applications.
+TensorFlow provides efficient computation and scalability for improved performance.
+layout: article
 permalink: posts/java-for-large-scalable-ai-applications-guide
-layout: article
+title: Scaling Java AI Applications with TensorFlow for Improved Performance
 ---

 ## Java for Large Scalable AI Applications